AdobeDocs/experience-platform.en/help/destinations/destination-types.md

 ## (Beta) Dataset export destinations {#dataset-export-destinations}

-Use dataset export destinations to export raw dataset data to cloud storage locations.
+Some cloud storage destinations in the destinations catalog support dataset exports.
+Use these destinations to export raw datasets to cloud storage locations.

 Read more about how to [export datasets](/help/destinations/ui/export-datasets.md).